Bartlesville Radio » News » Bartlesville Public Schools and Foundation on COMMUNITY CONNECTION

 Tom Davis

-After the first few days of classes at Bartlesville Publisc Schools, BPS Supt.
+After the first few days of classes at Bartlesville Public Schools, BPS Supt.
 Chuck McCauley and Bartlesville Public Schools Foundation Executive Director Blair Ellis joined KWON for COMMUNITY CONNECTION to talk about the changes and upcoming events.

 McCauley is pleased with the new state law banning the use of cellphones and electronic devices during school hours.
 McCauley said, "I've been talking on here (KWON) for over a year about the anxious generation and why we need to do something different.
 I'm tickled that we're making this change.
 I know in every group that I've spoken to about the change over the past year, with the exception of high school students themselves and even them, they'll tell you, they understand, they understand that they can be addicted to phones."